 Still, the distant attitude toward Mursi, who has come under U.S. criticism in recent days, could open up President Barack Obama to complaints he has not supported democracy in the Arab world.

-But the fact the Egyptian military announced plans for elections and a constitutional review, and that those plans were immediately backed by the country's leading Muslim and Christian clerics, could help the transition road map earn Washington's backing.
+But the fact that the Egyptian military announced plans for elections and a constitutional review, and that those plans were immediately backed by the country's leading Muslim and Christian clerics, could help the transition roadmap earn Washington's backing.

-Earlier, Psaki made clear that U.S. officials were disappointed in Mursi's speech on Tuesday night.
-In that speech, Mursi said he would defend the legitimacy of his elected office with his life.
+Earlier, Psaki had made clear that U.S. officials were disappointed in Mursi's speech on Tuesday night.
+In that speech Mursi said he would defend the legitimacy of his elected office with his life.